Overview of a Career in Court Interpreting (2:51)

 To be certified or registered as a court interpreter with the Judicial Council of California, applicants must first pass both the written and oral componentsof the California court interpreter exam process.

 After passing the relevant exams, candidates will receive an application packet by mail to become certified or registered with the Judicial Council of California.
-The Administrative Office of the Courts (AOC) processes these applications on behalf of the Judicial Council.
+The Judicial Council processes these applications on its own behalf.

 The application packet includes complete instructions for taking the online "Orientation to Working in the California Courts" course, submitting required documentation and paying fees.